dimi-tree/recipe-search-tech-test/README.md

 The solution is written in Python 3 in the form of a CLI, with no external dependencies.
 It's been tested on MacOS platform only.

-To run it, clone the repo, `cd` into `recipe-search-tech-test` and run some or all of the examples shown below ↓.
+To run it, clone the repo, `cd` into `recipe-search-tech-test` and follow the examples shown below ↓.
 ```bash
 $ python recipe_search.py -h
 usage: recipe_search.py [-h] <command>         ...